Whizbuzz Books passes 1,000 promoted books.

-When Whizbuzz Books was launched, even Twitter was still struggling to find its feet.
+When Whizbuzz Books was launched in that year, even Twitter was still struggling to find its feet.

 It stayed that way for only a short time, though.
 After a few months, more authors asked if they could add their titles.